 Gallery of the Statues & Hall of Busts

-This is one of 54 galleries in the Pio-Clementio Museum, filled with masterpieces of Greek and Roman sculptures.
+This is one of 54 galleries in the Pio-Clementio Museums, filled with masterpieces of Greek and Roman sculptures.
 The walls were once covered with frescoes showing landscapes and cities.
 Small cupids painted by Pinturicchio and his assistants still visible are worth a watch.
 The walls carry a series of niches displaying massive statues, interspersed with columns supporting outsize busts.

 Gregorian Etruscan and Egyptian Museum